 We are financially better off

-Imagine you didn’t own a (second) car and didn’t have to pay for registration, warrants of fitness, insurance, or fuel โ let alone its depreciation?
+Imagine you didn’t own a (second) car and didn’t have to pay for registration, warrants of fitness, insurance, or fuel – let alone its depreciation.
 Or imagine you lived in a home that’s just the right size for you and that, instead of rooms you never use, has good insulation.
-Keeping you cosy in winter and cool in summer would cost a fraction.
-And your mortgage payment would likely be smaller, too.
+Keeping you cosy in winter and cool in summer would cost at a fraction, and your mortgage payment would likely be smaller, too.

 If you didn’t spend your hard-earned funds on stuff you don’t truly need/regularly use, what would you do with all those extra $$$?
 Buy healthier food for your family?
-Save it for a deposit for your (child’s) first home.
+Save it for a deposit for your (child’s) first home or your (grand)child’s education?
 Invest it?
 Work less because you no longer need to?
 Travel the world?
 Again, the choice is yours.

 Consuming less and more mindfully is not the end of consumption.
-It’s just a means to shift to a more sustainable way of consuming, a more sustainable way of living โ albeit very powerful.
-Don’t you think?
+It’s a means to shift to a more sustainable way of consuming, a more sustainable way of living.

-Living with less isn’t about deprivationโit’s about creating space for what truly matters and leaving a lighter footprint on our world.
-If this article sparked a new perspective or inspired you to take action, I’d love to hear how you plan to simplify or consume more mindfully.
+Living with less isn’t about deprivation – it’s about creating space for what truly matters and leaving a lighter footprint on our world.
+If this article sparked a new perspective or inspired you to take action, I’d love to hear from you.